U.S. Wastewater Treatment Factsheet

 Treatment of Municipal Wastewater

-- A common form of wastewater treatment is activated sludge, an aerobic process that exposes microbes to oxygen within the treatment cascade to break down organic waste.8
+- A common form of wastewater treatment is activated sludge, an aerobic process that exposes microbes to oxygen to break down organic waste.8

-- Use of reclaimed water for consumption is becoming more common, particularly in regions prone to drought or with growing water demand (such as the U.S. southwest).11
+- Use of reclaimed water for consumption is becoming more common, particularly in drought-prone regions or areas with growing water demand (such as the U.S. southwest).11

-- POTWs generate over 13.8M ton (dry weight) of sludge (biosolids) annually.10 Sludge treatment accounts for one-third of electricity use by POTWs.12
+- POTWs generate over 13.8M tons (dry weight) of sludge (biosolids) annually.10 Sludge treatment accounts for one-third of POTW electricity use.12

 Wastewater Treatment Process15